CBD for Dogs Overview

 The best way to avoid any unwanted side effects is to consult your vet.
-Based on the weight and condition of your pet, they may have some insight about whether CBD may conflict with your dog’s other medication.
-Also look for dosing instructions on your CBD product and start on the lower end of that spectrum.
+Based on the weight and condition of your pet, they may have some insight into whether CBD may conflict with your dog’s other medication.
+Also, look for dosing instructions on your CBD product and start on the lower end of that spectrum.

 What do Veterinarians Think About CBD for Dogs?

 A recent VIN News Service survey of 2,131 veterinarians found that at least 63% had been asked about CBD oil for dogs at least once a month.
 But, because CBD is still relatively new, many vets can’t prescribe it to their clients.

 Some states have relaxed said restrictions.
 California passed a law that prevents regulators from penalizing veterinarians for talking with clients about the potential benefits and risks when using CBD for their dogs.

 How Much CBD Should I Give My Dog?